billy4479/deck-downloader/README.md

 This app won't separate your Main Deck from th Extra Deck or the Side Deck.

 ## License
-This software is under MIT License.
+This software is under GNU AGPLv3 License.
 For further information view the [LICENSE file](LICENSE).